LauroSilveira/appzara/README.md

 - Spring boot 3.1.3
 - Spring Data
 - H2 Memory
-- Jacoco Report
+- Test Reporter

 # How to Run
 <p>
 Import in your IDE and execute the main class AppZaraApplication localized on bootstrap module.
-In the API-REST module there is a PriceController with a GET endpoint with the following parameters:<p/>
+In the API-REST module there is a PriceController with a GET endpoint with the following parameters:</p>

 - startDate: date must be on format yyyy-MM-dd-HH.mm.ss
-- productId: id of product e.g: 35455
+- productId: id of product e.g. 35455
 - brandId: id of brand e.g: 1 (ZARA)